Guest Blog: Why Ontario Needs a Rural & Remote Immigrant Nominee Pilot

 Simple, affordable, scalable and evidence-based.
 With an apparently willing federal partner to boot.
 Let’s have at it.

-Charles Cirtwill is President and CEO of Northern Policy Institute.
-An independent social and economic think tank based in Northern Ontario.
+Guest blog provided by Charles Cirtwill, President and CEO of Northern Policy Institute, an independent social and economic think tank based in Northern Ontario.